st156832/RAML-NeedleBench-Blog/_pages/about.md

 ***Fun fact**: Greg Kamradt's testing on ChatGPT-4 cost roughly 200$ in API calls.
 A singular run at 128k tokens was billed at 1.28$, outlining one of the issues of repeatedly testing closed source models at high context lenghts.*

-Long Context Benchmarking
+Related Work - Long Context Benchmarking
 ======
+Following the publication of NIAH, several long-context benchmarking frameworks, including NeedleBench, have implemented variations of the original NIAH test into their suit of evaluation tasks.
+NeedleBench in turn, seeks to address some of the shortcomings identified in these related benchmarks.
+We will Therefore briefly cover two of these, RULER and LongBench, as they are emblematic of two different approaches to long-context benchmarking, identified in the paper.

 ## RULER
-Published by Hsieh et al. in 2024, the synthetic RULER benchmark builds on the original NIAH, incorporating variation on the base test, RULER further tests on variable tracking (VT), common word extraction (CWE), frequent word extraction (FWE) and question answering (QA).
+Published by Hsieh et al. in 2024, the english language synthetic RULER benchmark builds on the original NIAH, incorporating variation on the base test, RULER further tests on variable tracking (VT), common word extraction (CWE), frequent word extraction (FWE) and question answering (QA).

 **NIAH Tasks in the RULER Benchmark**:
--  **Single NIAH(S-NIAH)**: This is the vanilla NIAH test where a single “needle”2 needs to be retrieved from the “haystack”.
+-  **Single NIAH(S-NIAH)**: This is the original NIAH test where a single needle needs to be retrieved from the haystack.
-- **Multi-keys NIAH (MK-NIAH)**: Multiple “needles” are inserted into the “haystack”, and only one of them needs to be retrieved.
-The additional “needles” are hard distractors.
-The most challenging setting is a version where the “haystack” is filled with distractor needles.
+- **Multi-keys NIAH (MK-NIAH)**: Multiple needles are inserted into the haystack, and only one of them needs to be retrieved.
+The additional needles are hard distractors.
+The most challenging setting is a version where the haystack is filled with distractor needles.
-- **Multi-values NIAH (MV-NIAH)**: Multiple “needles” sharing the same key are inserted into the “haystack”.
+- **Multi-values NIAH (MV-NIAH)**: Multiple needles sharing the same key are inserted into the haystack.
 All values associated with the same key need to be retrieved.
-- **Multi-queries NIAH (MQ-NIAH)**: Multiple “needles” are inserted into the “haystack”.
+- **Multi-queries NIAH (MQ-NIAH)**: Multiple needles are inserted into the haystack.
- All “needles” with distinct keys need to be retrieved.
+ All needles with distinct keys need to be retrieved.

-Like Kamradt, RULER uses synthetic data to construct and scale their haystack.
+Like in Kamradt, RULER uses synthetic data to construct and scale their haystack.
 They tested 17 models, 2 closed source and 15 open source, with context lengths ranging between 3-128k tokens.

 <figure>
     <img src="{{site.baseurl}}/images/RULER.png"